How to Empty Breasts Completely

 - Breast tenderness

 - Feeling flu-like symptoms

-Mastitis can be caused by backed up breast milk that sits too long in the milk ducts, causing a nasty clog that lead to an infection. (source)
+- Clogged Milk Duct: Mastitis can be caused by backed up breast milk that sits too long in the milk ducts, causing a nasty clog that can lead to an infection.

-How do I Prevent Myself from Getting Clogs while Breastfeeding?
+How do I Prevent Myself From Getting Clogs?

 - Fully drain the breast milk from your breasts.

-How Do I know When My Breast is Empty When Pumping?
+How to Know When My Breast is Empty When Pumping?

 - Your breasts will feel flat and flaccid (floppy).

 - It has been over 10-15 minutes since your last let-down and the milk has stopped flowing.

 - Hand expressing is getting little to nothing extra out.